pirovc/ganon/docs/index.md

 required arguments:
   -i , --input-prefix   Input prefix to find files from ganon classify (.all and optionally .rep) (default: None) -o OUTPUT_PREFIX, --output-prefix OUTPUT_PREFIX
-                        Output prefix for reassigned file (.all and optionally .rep).
-In case of multiple files, the base input filename will be appended at the end of the output file 'output_prefix + FILENAME.all' (default: None)
+                        Output prefix for reassigned file (.one and optionally .rep).
+In case of multiple files, the base input filename will be appended at the end of the output file 'output_prefix + FILENAME.out' (default: None)

 EM arguments:
   -e , --max-iter       Max. number of iterations for the EM algorithm.
 If 0, will run until convergence (check